cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ## Run your checkers chain

-Just like you did in the [previous section](./1-preparation.md), you compile and re-initialize and start.
+Just like you did in the [previous section](./1-preparation.md), you compile the minimal chain, re-initialize and start it.
 You need to re-initialize because your genesis has changed.

 ```sh
 $ make install